$\text{L}^2$ solutions for cubic NLS equation with fractional elliptic/hyperbolic operators on $\mathbb{R}\times\mathbb{T}$ and $\mathbb{R}^2$: Introduction

+In the case of classical Laplacian/wave operator ($\alpha=1$) , local and global well-posedness for time evolution of the flow associated to the IVP \eqref{F-CNLS}, with initial data $\phi$ belonging to the classical Sobolev spaces $H^s(\cD)$ on plane domains $\cD=\R^2,\;\T^2\; \text{or}\; \R\times \T$, has been considered for many authors.
+For instance, we have the following results:

-In the euclidean spatial domain $\R^2$, the existence of local solutions in time for IVP \eqref{F-CNLS} with $\alpha =1$ and initial data $\phi \in L^2(\R^2)$ is a consequence of the time decay estimates coming from dispersion and the Strichartz inequalities, which have the same form for the elliptic or hyperbolic linear Schr\"odinger equations.
+\begin{itemize} \item $\cD=\R^2$: Well-posedness for in $L^2(\R^2)$ is a consequence of the time decay estimates coming from dispersion and the Strichartz inequalities, which have the same form for the elliptic or hyperbolic linear Schr\"odinger equations.
 For the elliptic operator $\cL^{+}_1$ see \cite{Cazenave-Weissler} and for the hyperbolic case $\cL^{-}_1$ we refer to \cite{Ghidaglia-Saut-90}, where the authors deduced Strichartz inequalities for operators $e^{it\cL}$, where